Safe Routes to School Program

 Have a small activity or program in mind?
 Look into our Quickstart Mini-grants for $1,000 to get it going.
 Details on this program are available on the QuickStart Mini-grant page.

-Want to learn more about the pedestrian and bicycling conditions in the area around your school?
-Walkabout Mini-grant recipients receive a walkabout led by the Local Technical Assistance Coordinator serving your region and a walkabout report, also written by the Local Technical Assistance Coordinator.
+Want to learn more about the walking and bicycling conditions in the area around your school?
+Walkabout Mini-grant recipients receive a hands-on walking and bicycling infrastructure survey and written walkabout report coordinated by the Local Technical Assistance Coordinator serving your region.
 The walkabout is an excellent opportunity for community stakeholders to experience pedestrian and bicycle conditions, share perspectives, and build consensus around potential solutions.
-The walkabout report will include a description of the conditions observed during the walkabout and photos.
+The walkabout report will include a description and photos of the conditions observed during the walkabout.
 Recommended infrastructure improvements may also be included in the report, if the applicant intends to apply for a specific funding opportunity.
-Apply Online for a Walkabout Mini-grant or learn more from an example Walkabout Report.

 Non-Infrastructure (Activities and Programs) Grants are available in amounts between $5,000 and $100,000.
 These grants can be used to fund education, encouragement, evaluation and enforcement programs related to Safe Routes to School.
 The Non-Infrastructure Grant can also be used to fund a SRTS coordinator.